AlexCharlton/markdown-svnwiki/README.md

 ```

 ## Version history
+### Version 0.1.3
+* Improve definition post-processing to allow multiple definitions to be placed with a single new line between them

 ### Version 0.1.2
 * Fix misplaced `@`s in emphasis, strong
 * Accept zero whitespace before language definition of code blocks